Philadelphia Eagles: Jeffrey Lurie era (1994–present)

 In 1996, the Eagles' uniform colors were changed from the classic kelly green to a darker midnight green.
 The team got off to a good start, winning three of their first four games.
-However, a week 5 Monday night game at Veterans Stadium against the rival Cowboys witnessed a season-ending knee injury to Peete, loss of the team's momentum, and the transition to an offense led by Ty Detmer and Watters.
+However, a week 5 Monday night game at Veterans Stadium against the rival Cowboys witnessed a season ending knee injury to Peete, loss of the team's momentum, and the transition to an offense led by Ty Detmer and Watters.
 While Detmer played well and Watters rushed for 1,411 yards, the season conformed to what had become a familiar pattern: 10–6 record and early elimination (a 14–0 shutout by the 49ers) in the playoffs.

-In the 1996 NFL draft, future fan-favorite and hall-of-famer Brian Dawkins was chosen in the second round.
+In the 1996 NFL draft, Brian Dawkins was chosen in the second round.
 The continued early playoff exits led fans and local media to cast blame on high-priced free agents (Irving Fryar, Watters, Troy Vincent, and Guy McIntyre) for not stepping up in big games, especially in the postseason.
 Rhodes gradually deteriorated under the stress of the job, and players were beginning to grow tired of his brash demeanor and often autocratic coaching style.

-After a see-saw 6–9–1 campaign in 1997, the bottom fell out in 1998.
+After a 6–9–1 campaign in 1997, the bottom fell out in 1998.
 The Eagles suffered a 3–13 record, their worst since 1972, and were ranked dead last in numerous offensive statistics.
 Home attendance was declining, a quarterback controversy was deteriorating an already rudderless locker room, and the players had all but tuned out the embattled coaching staff.
 Left with little choice after a disastrous season, fan revolt, and sagging team morale, Lurie fired Rhodes and hired Green Bay Packers quarterback coach Andy Reid as head coach.